gabrivoy/Challenge-Energisa/README.md

 the Data Science community: time-series forecasting.

-The notebook was part of a technical test I did as I was interviewing for a Data Scientist position in this specific company.
+The notebook was part of a technical test I did as I was interviewing for a Data Scientist position for this company.
 The one condition on the development of this test was the timebox available to develop both the analysis and the model: **6 hours**.
 I've received the data and returned my analysis and results 6 hours later.